FREE Guide: Have a MISSION-MINDED 2010

 - Star of David Ornaments – Make two cardboard triangles and cover them with aluminum foil.
 Staple them together and add a ribbon.
 (Our children made these and hung them on our Christmas tree.
 See photo above.)

-- Menorah – Our son Mark crafted a simple wooden Menorah candle stick with nine (birthday) candles.
+- Menorah – You can craft a simple wooden Menorah candle stick with nine (birthday) candles.
 (See the photo at the top of this post.)

 The Light of Hanukkah: